 Why are CBD tinctures good for arthritis?
 The oil and dropper allow you to dose CBD precisely as you see fit.
 This allows you to listen to your pain levels, especially if they are higher.
 If you find that you are not getting enough through pre-dosed CBD, you can adjust your intake easily.

 This level of control might make tinctures an accessible way to try the alleged benefits of THC.
-While most products will contain negligible amounts of THC (0.3% or less), some, like Miss Envy’s CBD:THC 3:1 Tincture, contain a ratio of 300mg CBD to 100mg THC.
+While most products will contain negligible amounts of THC (0.3% or less), some, like Honest Botanical’s CBD:THC 4:1 Tincture, contain a ratio of 10mg CBD to 2.5mg THC.
 This means that although CBD remains the most prevalent cannabinoid in the mix and it will block THC’s intoxicating effects, it will unlock THC’s unique pain-relieving capabilities.